 4. Electric Fence

-This is the style of fence I use currently to contain my goats and have used it for over two years now.
+This is the style of fence I use currently to contain my goats and have used it for over 2 years now.
 I wish I had gone with this option from the beginning because it would have saved us a great deal of money and headache.

 Electric fencing is inexpensive.
 The expense comes when you purchase the charger.
 We tried a solar charger at first and our goats rubbed up against it and acted as though they were getting a massage.

 We learned to go with a higher voltage charger which does require electricity.
-Our current charger pushes anywhere from 7,000-10,000 volts.
+Our current charger pushes anywhere from 7,000-10,000-volts.
 Our billy tested it once with the tip of his nose and hasn’t attempted it since.
 He also made sure the girls knew not to touch it either.

 The type of charger you use can make all the difference in your experience with electric fencing.
 This style of fencing is easy to install too.

 However, the greatest drawback is it’s only a mental barrier.
-If you have goats which are willing to test the boundaries, it won’t contain them.
+If you have goats that are willing to test the boundaries, it won’t contain them.
 You can avoid this by making sure you run enough strands and keep the lines tight.